-What are the essential elements of the IPCC process, which lead to its credibility and acceptance by policymakers?
-Why do so many scientists offer their expertise and time free of charge to the IPCC?
-What is the optimum balance between strict rules and oversight, and freedom of expression and approaches?
-How does the dialogue between different disciplines evolve and which process of expert judgment is used?
+Finally, she listed a few questions she would ask about the IPCC such as: What are the essential elements of the IPCC process which lead to its credibility and acceptance by policy-makers; why do so many scientists offer their expertise and time free of charge to the IPCC; what is the optimum balance between strict rules and oversight, and freedom of expression and approaches; and how does the dialogue between different disciplines evolve and which process of expert judgment is used?

+Session Summaries and Recommendations

 Session 1: Why Study Science Processes, and How?